How Confirmation of Payee works

 Good news, the recipient’s name you’ve entered matches what their bank holds on file for them.

-Warning – the name you’ve entered doesn’t match what your recipient’s bank holds on file for them.
+Warning – the details you’ve entered don’t match what your recipient’s bank holds on file for them.

 👉 There’s a partial match

-It’s close, but the name you’ve entered doesn’t exactly match what the bank holds on record for your recipient.
+It’s close, but the details you’ve entered don’t exactly match what the bank holds on record for your recipient.
 This might not be a red flag, though.
 A recipient could forget that their account is held in their middle name rather than their first name, for example.
+In such a case, we recommend that you confirm all the necessary details with them before you make the payment.
 If they’re unsure, they can check their account details or ask their bank to confirm.

 👀 You’ve entered the wrong details